 Example studies for generic and site-specific cases

-{Editor’s note: to replace separation distance with coordination distance.}

 It presents an example for calculating the coordination areas around the RAS station to protect RAS from aggregate interference of IMT with urban deployment using the dynamic Monte Carlo simulation method defined in this report.
 It also analyzed single-entry interference for site-specific scenario from BS with suburban/rural deployment to RAS station for sensitivity case.
 It’s noted that IMT base stations in rural areas may not be typical for 6 425-7 125 MHz frequency band, it’s not expected to be deployed contiguously and any such base stations that may exist in small numbers will be isolated installations at specific locations.

 IMT-2020 parameters